 Call us to discuss - +44 (0) 207 583 0444.

-The London School of Mediation is a CMC recognised provider of mediation training.
+The London School of Mediation is a Civil Mediation Council (CMC) registered provider of mediation training.
 We are also recognised by the Chartered Institute of Arbitrators (CIArb), by the Law Society Panel and the Bar Council, as well as numerous other bodies.

 It should be - the LSM’s directors have been part of the process of setting up the CMC training providers' scheme and believe that the course sets the standard for UK training.
 We were and remain at the heart of the standards and training debate.
 We are determined that only increasingly high standards should be applied to training and that the LSM course will always greatly exceed that which is the recognised minimum.